gabcg/notes/MSI Notes/MSI.md

 **Electrostatic Interactions**

 Salt bridges have an important contribution to protein stability.
-They can be found with Extensions > Analysis > Salt Bridges.
+They can be found with `Extensions > Analysis > Salt Bridges`.

 This generates a series of files with information about the salt bridges, which can be plotted.